 Europlanet 2024 RI TA Call – 2020

-Coronavirus: the TA call for applications is moving forward as intended.
-However, as the situation may stretch over the summer 2020, the time period during which the TA visits can be undertaken has been extended to the end of 2021.
+Coronavirus: The time period during which the TA visits can be undertaken has been extended to the end of 2021.

 Application to the TA call should be filled in using the template available on the call page and submitted before 05 May 2020 at 14:00 (2pm) CEST (Brussels, Paris time).

 1.2.
 Background: Europlanet 2024 RI Programme & Transnational Access (TA)